-Archaeal Digoxin and Regulation of Golgi Body / Lysosomal Function - Relation to Cerebral Dominance
+Endosymbiotic Archaeal Digoxin and Regulation of Golgi Body / Lysosomal Function

-The archaeaon glycosaminoglycoid and fructosoid contributes to glycoconjugate synthesis and catabolism by the process of fructolysis.
-The elevation in the level of dolichol may suggest the increased availability of N-glycosylation of proteins.
-Magnesium deficiency can lead to defective metabolism of sphinganine producing its accumulation, which may lead to increased cerebroside and ganglioside synthesis.
+The elevation in the level of dolichol may suggest its increased availability of N-glycosylation of proteins.
+Magnesium deficiency can lead on to defective metabolism of sphinganine producing its accumulation which may lead to increased cerebroside and ganglioside synthesis.
 In Mg++ deficiency the glycolysis, citric acid cycle and oxidative phosphorylation are blocked and more glucose 6-phosphate is channelled for the synthesis of glycosaminoglycans (GAG).
 Intracellular Mg++ deficiency also results in defective ubiquitin dependent proteolytic processing of glycoconjugates as it requires Mg++ for its function.
-The increase in the activity of glycohydrolases and GAG degrading enzymes could be due to reduced lysosomal stability and the consequent leakage of lysosomal enzymes into the serum.
+The increase in the activity of glycohydrolases and GAG degrading enzymes could be due to reduced lysosomal stability and consequent leakage of lysosomal enzymes into the serum.
 The increase in the concentration of carbohydrate components of glycoproteins and GAG in spite of increased activity of many glycohydrolases may be due to their possible resistance to cleavage by glycohydrolases consequent to qualitative change in their structure.
-Proteoglycan complexes formed in the presence of altered Ca++: Mg++ ratios intracellularly may be structurally abnormal and resistant to lysosomal enzymes and may accumulate.
+Proteoglycan complexes formed in the presence of altered Ca++/Mg++ ratios intracellularly may be structurally abnormal and resistant to lysosomal enzymes and may accumulate.

-Previous reports of an alteration in glycoproteins in this connection include alterations in alpha acid glycoprotein (AAG) and beta amyloid precursor protein in epilepsy and Alzheimer's disease and alpha synuclein in Parkinson's disease.
+Previous reports of alteration in glycoproteins in this connection include alteration in alpha acid glycoprotein (AAG) and beta amyloid precursor protein in epilepsy and Alzheimer's disease and alpha synuclein in Parkinson's disease.
 Structurally abnormal glycoproteins resist catabolism by lysosomal enzymes and accumulate in neuronal degeneration.
-Interaction between HS-proteoglycan and ChS-proteoglycan with proteins like beta amyloid, tau protein, parkin and alpha synuclein and reduced proteolytic digestion of these complexes leading to their accumulation in the neurons have been reported in neurodegenerative diseases like Alzheimer's disease and Parkinson's disease.
-Alterations in sulphated proteoglycan matrix of the synaptic vesicles can alter the neurotransmitter release into the synapse and produce a functional disorder like schizophrenia and epilepsy.
+Interaction between HS-proteoglycan and ChS-proteoglycan with proteins like beta amyloid, tau protein, parkin and alpha synuclein and reduced proteolytic digestion of these complexes leading on to their accumulation in the neurons have been reported in neurodegenerative diseases like Alzheimer's disease and Parkinson's disease.
+Alteration in the sulphated proteoglycan matrix of the synaptic vesicles can alter neurotransmitter release into the synapse and produce a functional disorder like schizophrenia and epilepsy.
 Membrane Na+-K+ ATPase inhibition can lead to defective notch signalling.
 Notch is a transmembrane protein that acts as a signal receptor and is important in neurogenesis.
 Neuronal growth by extending neurites and forming connections is regulated by the notch signalling pathway.
-The notch signalling inhibits the extension of neurites and keeps them stable in the mature brain.
-A notch ligand known as delta regulates neurogenesis by binding to notch in the membranes of embryonal cells and prevents them from developing along the neuronal pathway.
+The notch signalling inhibits extension of neurites and keeps them stable in the mature brain.
+A notch ligand known as delta regulates neurogenesis by binding to notch in membranes of embryonal cells and prevents them from developing along the neuronal pathway.
 Notch activation by the ligand causes notch to be cleaved releasing the notch intracellular domain.
-This then passes into the nucleus and activates a transcription as part of DNA binding complex with CSL protein.
+This then passes into the nucleus and activates transcription as part of the DNA binding complex with CSL protein.
 Intracellular cleavage of the notch is regulated by presenilin and also depends upon the lysosomal protease.
-In the presence of a lysosomal instability consequent to defective lysosomal membranes notch cleavage by protease is defective leading to functional disorders consequent to defective synaptic connectivity.
-A defective notch signalling pathway can lead to neuronal degeneration.
-Altered glycoproteins, glycolipids and GAG of neuronal membrane can also contribute to schizophrenia and epilepsy by producing disordered synaptic connectivity.
+In the presence of a lysosomal instability consequent to defective lysosomal membranes notch cleavage by protease is defective leading on to functional disorders consequent to defective synaptic connectivity.
+The defective notch signalling pathway can lead on to neuronal degeneration.
+Altered glycoproteins, glycolipids and GAG of the neuronal membrane can also contribute to schizophrenia and epilepsy by producing disordered synaptic connectivity.